kubernetes/website/docs/concepts/workloads/controllers/statefulset.md

 ---

 {% capture overview %}
 **StatefulSet is the workload API object used to manage stateful applications.
 StatefulSets are beta in 1.8.**

-{% include templates/glossary/snippet.md term="statefulset" length="all" %}
+{% glossary_definition term_id="statefulset" length="all" %}
 {% endcapture %}

 {% capture body %}